-County appraisers, including the County Assessor, have over 300 combined years of experience in valuing a wide variety of properties for assessments.
+County appraisers, including the County Assessor, have over 200 combined years of experience in valuing a wide variety of properties for assessments.
 The appraisal staff attend annual training sessions designed by the International Association of Assessing Officers (IAAO) and can work towards IAAO certification and designation.
 The IAAO is an organization of assessment professionals that provides guidance, certification, and structured training for assessment personnel.
-Since 2015 the Assessor's office has been reviewing, updating, and documenting office practices and has contracted with the IAAO to assist in analyzing the market data from our county, and to validate that the County is utilizing the best mass appraisal practices, ensuring fair and equitable property assessments.
+In 2015, 2016 and 2017, the Assessor's Office contracted with the IAAO to review, update, and document office practices, to assist in analyzing the market data from our county, and to validate that the County is utilizing the best mass appraisal practices, ensuring fair and equitable property assessments.
+Since then we have been implementing the plan developed as a result of those studies.